nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

     <td><b>Cardinality:</b> 0..1</td>
   </tr>
 </table>

-Composite request this is part of.
+The EPS prescriptionID if this medication or medical device has been prescribed via the Electronic Prescriptions Service.
 The element in the Identifier data type that **MUST** be populated when a groupIdentifier is populated is `identifier.value`.

-All repeat prescribed and repeat dispensed medications **MUST** have a group identifier that is populated for the ‘plan’ and all ‘orders’ relating to them.
+All EPS prescribed drugs **MUST** have the prescriptionID present in this field.

 ### status ###